LuzieH/SocialMediaModel/README.md

 and then imported with `using SocialMediaModel`.
 Most functions are exported, so instead of calling `SocialMediaModel.ABMsolve()`, they can simply be called with `ABMsolve()`.
 Tests can be run with `runtests()`.

+## Citation
+If you use this code in your work, we politely ask you to acknowledge it in your manuscript by citing:
+1. Helfmann, L., Djurdjevac Conrad, N., Lorenz-Spreen, P., & Schütte, C. (2023).
+Supplementary code for the paper Modelling opinion dynamics under the impact of influencer and media strategies.
+DOI: 10.12752/9267
+2. Helfmann, L., Djurdjevac Conrad, N., Lorenz-Spreen, P., & Schütte, C. (2023).
+Modelling opinion dynamics under the impact of influencer and media strategies.
+Scientific Reports, 13(1), 19375.
+DOI: 10.1038/s41598-023-46187-9